jazzdup/baalfashion/assets/README.md

-Baal is a trans-positive Fashion label, that was founded in 2013 in Berlin, by Jen Hartmann.
+Baal is a trans-positive Fashion label, that was founded in 2013 in Berlin, by Jens Hartmann and is now based in Palermo.

 There are three collections : "Start wearing Purple", "Kiss from a rose" and "Resurrection".